Iocalhorst/elite_neopixel_matrix_suite/README.md

 user@esp32matrix:/$ help

+you can try the "rain" "tetris" "template" applications without further steps. you must use "kill" command before starting a different animation.
+"reboot" if things go wrong.

-to upload the spriteshow asset-files onto the littleFS partition you can do:
+before using the "spriteshow" command to start the animation, the littleFS partition needs to be formatted this should happen automatically. then you need to upload the files from the asset folder. to upload the spriteshow asset-files onto the littleFS partition you can do: cd elite_neopixel_matrix_suite/elite_components/elite_pixel_applications/elite_spriteshow/assets

-cd elite_neopixel_matrix_suite/elite_components/elite_pixel_applications/elite_spriteshow/assets

 python3 -m http.server